 The world witnessed the fairytale wedding of Prince Willem Alexander and Máxima Zorreguieta on 2 February 2002.
 Their first child Princess Catharina-Amalia was born on 7 December 2003.
 She was joined by her sisters Princess Alexia on 26 June 2005 and Princess Ariane on 10 April 2007.
 The family lives on De Horsten Estate in Wassenaar.

+Being a king is more than just occupying the throne.
+Our king has been and still is a very busy man.
 Prior to his accession to the throne, Prince Willem-Alexander fulfilled a number of specific functions as well as being committed to many aspects of modern society, such as water management, infrastructure and ICT, sports, and defence.